-In Belgium, sports is a regional matter.
-As such, different legislation exists in Flanders, Wallonia and Ostbelgien.
 In Flanders, the decree on healthy and ethical sport (link) was voted on 20/12/2013.
 The decree aims to stimulate a healthy and ethical way of doing sport.
-Whilst the focus is mainly on integrity (physical, psychological and sexual) and to a lesser extent on fair play, social integrity (solidarity, diversity and inclusion) is also mentioned as an objective.
+Whilst the focus is mainly on safe sport practice, integrity (physical, psychological and sexual) and to a lesser extent on fair play, social integrity (solidarity, diversity and inclusion) is also mentioned as an objective.
 The impact of this decree is largely related to integrity and the prevention of and reaction to transgressive behaviour.
-For example, since 01/01/2021 sport federations in Flanders are obliged to establish a point of contact for integrity and to develop an integrity policy.

-Policy letter of the minister of sport 2021
+Policy plan of the Flemish minister of sport 2019-2024